Sacred Heart Girls' College, Hamilton

 Sacred Heart Girls College is a state integrated Catholic Girls' secondary school in Hamilton, New Zealand.
 The school was established by the Sisters of Our Lady of the Missions in 1884.
 The school crest features the monogram SH and the symbol †, with the motto "Age Quod Agis" across the bottom, translating loosely into "What ever you do, do to the best of your ability".

 Sacred Heart Girls' College has a strong relationship with its brother Catholic school, St John's College.

 History

 In 1884, Sacred Heart Girls' College was opened as a Catholic Secondary School by the Sisters of Our Lady of the Missions to provide an education for Catholic women in the Waikato.
 Originally small, the campus has now extended both buildings and land.
 New netball and tennis courts were added and there is now a new Arts Block and library.
 The school has around 900 students.

 In November 2017, the school was set on fire by a former student who threw a firework into the staffroom, causing part of the building to be destroyed.
 The fire, which amounted to millions of dollars in damage, took almost four hours to be put out by 60 firefighters.
-The former staffroom has since been replaced by several new rooms, including three science laboratories, an atrium, a students center and learning centers, which has cost approximately NZ$5 million.
+The former staffroom has since been replaced by several new rooms, including three science laboratories, an atrium, a students centre and learning centres, which has cost approximately NZ$5 million.